nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship/2024-03-18-what_is_a_sole_proprietorship.md

 <p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/sole-proprietorship/disadvantages/" target="_blank"> Find out about the other disadvantages of Sole Proprietorships.</a></p>

-By having the right certifications, training, licenses, and insurance to be conducting your kind of business, this lack of protection shouldn’t be a problem.
+By having the right certifications, training, licenses, and insurance to conduct your kind of business, this lack of protection shouldn’t be a problem.

-The chances of any legal or financial fallout coming from your business are significantly minimized if what you want to do into is known to be inherently low-risk.
+The chances of any legal or financial fallout coming from your business are significantly minimized if what you want to do is known to be inherently low-risk.

 If the business you’re thinking of starting naturally carries more risk, you should check out the personal liability protection offered by LLCs.